AeroSim-CFD/stl2lnas/README.md

   # STL to convert
   filename: "examples/stl/cube.stl"
 output:
-  # Where to save output files
+  # Folder to save output files
   folder: "output/cube"
 conversion:
   # Normalization size in x to use